The science of chocolate

 are stimulants including theobromine, phenylethylamine, and caffeine

 (in very small amounts).
-Researchers at the Neurosciences Institute in
+Back in 1996, researchers at the Neurosciences Institute in

 called anandamide,